 People often ask us, “Why help people living in poverty in other countries when there’s poverty here in Canada?”
 It’s a complex question, with a lot to consider, but in many ways, it can be answered quite simply, too: Why not both?

 At Compassion, our expertise is global poverty.
-We’re so thankful for partners in ministry who are committed to fighting local poverty—because we know that fighting poverty isn’t just about one thing.
-It needs to be a holistic effort!
+We’re so thankful for partners in our mission who are committed to fighting local poverty.
+Fighting poverty isn’t just about one thing—it needs to be a holistic effort!
 That’s why we love to hear about Compassion supporters who also support local organizations and causes.

 Today, we wanted to share some of our favourite ways to fight poverty here in Canada.
 Local poverty is an issue with a lot of intersecting layers.
 Sadly, because of a wide variety of systemic injustices, poverty in Canada often occurs based on certain demographics, such as disability, age, immigration status or racial background.
 You’ll see that reality reflected in this list.

 We hope you are inspired to take action right where you are—to love your literal neighbours!
-We can’t all do everything, but we can each do something.
+We can’t all do everything—but we can each do something.
+When we see the need, feel its weight and move with compassion, we live out the kind of justice and mercy this world so desperately needs—both here at home and around the world.

 1. Give to a local food bank

 Giving to a local food bank is a great way to fight food insecurity in your community.
 Consider running a food drive in your neighbourhood.
-And don’t forget that food banks don’t just need non-perishable food donations, but often have a bigger need for monetary donations in order to purchase fresh food like eggs, bread, milk or vegetables—things vital to a healthy diet!
+And don’t forget: food banks do need non-perishable food donations, but often have a bigger need for monetary donations to purchase fresh food like eggs, bread, milk or vegetables—things vital to a healthy diet.

 2. Welcome newcomers to Canada

 Every year, Canada proudly welcomes immigrants from all over the world to come and call Canada home.
 Sadly, their experience of Canada as home is not equal.
-A 2017 Statistics Canada report states that in 2012, the chronic low-income rate among immigrants was 3.3 times higher than among Canadian-born individuals.
-A 2016 report by Citizens for Public Justice revealed that 34 per cent of new immigrants and refugees live in poverty.
+According to a 2021 Statistics Canada report, the poverty rate among immigrants was 9.1%, higher than the 7.5% rate for Canadian-born individuals of the same age.
+This disparity is even more pronounced among recent immigrants and refugees, who face systemic barriers to economic integration.

 There are lots of ways to support newcomers to Canada.
 Perhaps some of your neighbours are newcomers—if so, consider a COVID-safe porch visit to say hello and offer any help with getting settled.
 There are also many local organizations, likely in your own town or city, that serve newcomers to Canada, especially refugees.
-Do some research to learn how you can volunteer or make a donation.
+Do some research to learn how you can volunteer or donate—these are meaningful ways to move with compassion.

 3. Learn how to tackle homelessness

 Consider learning from local housing advocacy groups.
-Get involved with local homeless shelters and organizations that are committed to journeying with people experiencing homelessness long-term.
-Find an organization helping individuals experiencing homelessness transition into permanent housing and learn how you can help.
+Get involved with shelters and organizations that journey with people experiencing long-term homelessness.
+Find an organization helping individuals transition into permanent housing and learn how you can help.
+Going beyond short-term aid to long-term support is how we create lasting change.

 4. Support organizations serving vulnerable kids and youth